 Students at GWCS have the opportunity to connect their world through internships, school trips, community service, sports and clubs.

 See what's happening at GWCS!

-Through participation in a variety of student competitions involving the development of special devices such as robots or roller-coasters, students learn to apply their math and science skills in a hands-on manner and learn to work together as a team.
+Through annual participation in multiple FIRST Tech Challenge student competitions, students build and program robots for that year's game challenge.
+Students learn to apply their math and science skills in a hands-on manner and learn to work together as a team.
 Leadership and communications skills along with hands-on building and tinkering and team competition make this both a fun course and a valuable one.
 Our teams travel locally and internationally, competing and succeeding at the highest level.

-The SGA organizes events and opportunities for students and runs a school store.
-Some favorite events include Coffee House, Movie Night, Holiday Events, Lost and Found Auction, and Video Game Competitions.
-Please check the school calendar for dates and times of events.
+Student Leadership is exactly what it sounds like.
+A club of people committed to bettering our school and community through planning and executing events that reflect our values and interests.
+The SLC plans, organizes and implements a long list of events and opportunities for our community.
+Some favorite events include Camping Trip, Coffee House, Movie Nights, School Dances, Holiday Events, Lost and Found Auction, and Video Game Competitions.
+Please check the school calendar for dates and times of upcoming events.

 Senior Beach Week